View weight loss medications

 • 6.1 to 17.4 percent in people without diabetes

-Because results may vary, it’s crucial to talk to your healthcare provider regarding the best GLP-1 for you.
+Since results may vary, it’s crucial to talk to your healthcare provider about the best GLP-1 for you.

 Like any drug, GLP-1 agonists have potential side effects.

-The most common GLP-1 side effects are gastrointestinal, including:
+The most common side effects of GLP-1s are gastrointestinal and include:

 • Nausea